The Data Train Team

 Dr. James Imber

-James Imber is employed by the Remote Sensing Technology Institute of the German Aerospace Center (DLR) as a member of the Synthetic Aperture Radar (SAR) Oceanography group.
+James Imber is Post-Doctoral Researcher at the Remote Sensing Technology Institute of the German Aerospace Center (DLR) and a member of the Synthetic Aperture Radar (SAR) Oceanography group.

 His work involves the application of machine learning techniques to extract information from SAR images of the ocean surface.